Lying Aversion and Vague Communication: An Experimental Study: Results

+\begin{RS} In the NA-UR environment, 59 of 79 participants (74.7\%) used vague messages.
+In the AO-UR environment, 47 of 97 participants (48.4\%) used vague messages, and 28 of 55 participants (50.9\%) in the A-UR. \end{RS} Our findings indicate that a substantial proportion of subjects chose to utilize vague messages when given the choice.
+This observation provides support for Hypothesis \ref{hp:use_vague}, which proposes that individuals would employ vague messages in both Anonymous and Non-anonymous settings.
+The main idea is that certain agents, characterized by a moderately high aversion to lying, prefer to be honest while also maximizing their monetary gains.
+To achieve this, they use vague messages containing higher numbers along with their true observations.

-\begin{RS} In the anonymous environment, \begin{enumerate} \item more participants lied when communication was restricted (43.3\% in A-R and 30.9\% in A-UR); \item almost all participants who were truthful in A-R remained truthful in A-UR;\footnote{Four subjects were truthful in the A-R and lied in the A-UR, but their true observations were much larger in the A-UR than in the A-R treatments.
-It is likely that the counterfactual would be consistent with our prediction conditional on observing similar numbers in both treatments.}; \item 52.58 \% of subjects reported truthfully under both A-R and A-UR, 26.80\% always lied, while 16\% switched from lying to truth-telling when they were allowed to be vague; \item participants reported higher numbers on average when communication was not restricted (7.619 in A-R and 8.282 in A-UR). \end{enumerate} \end{RS}
+\begin{RS} In the AO environment, \begin{enumerate} \item more participants lied when communication was restricted (43.3\% in AO-R and 30.9\% in AO-UR); \item almost all participants who were truthful in AO-R remained truthful in AO-UR;\footnote{Four subjects were truthful in the AO-R and lied in the AO-UR, but their true observations were much larger in the AO-UR than in the AO-R treatments.
+It is likely that the counterfactual would be consistent with our prediction conditional on observing similar numbers in both treatments.}; \item 52.58 \% of subjects reported truthfully under both AO-R and AO-UR, 26.80\% always lied, while 16\% switched from lying to truth-telling when they were allowed to be vague; \item participants reported higher numbers on average when communication was not restricted (7.619 in AO-R and 8.282 in AO-UR). \end{enumerate} \end{RS}

+Figures \ref{fig:draw_restr} and \ref{fig:draw_unrestrict} present histograms illustrating the distribution of random draws and actual reports within the AO-R and AO-UR environments, respectively.
 A comparison between the results obtained with restricted and unrestricted communication in anonymous sessions confirms Hypothesis \ref{hp:A-R-A-UR}.
 More subjects lied in the restricted than in the unrestricted treatment and their behavior can be classified into three types: truth-tellers (reported truthfully under both treatments), conditional liars (switched from lying to truth-telling when they were allowed to be vague) and liars (lied under both treatments).
 This is in line with previous work on lying aversion (\textcite{Gneezy2018}, \textcite{Khalmetski2019}, among others).
-An interesting point is that 15 of the 16 participants who switched from lying to truth-telling reported picking the number 10 in A-R, yet they chose vague and truthful messages when the expected earnings were lower than 10.
-This finding supports our conjecture that the internal cost of lying depends on the inclusion of true states in the reported messages.
+An interesting point is that 15 of the 16 participants who switched from lying to truth-telling reported picking the number 10 in AO-R, yet they chose vague and truthful messages when the expected earnings were lower than 10.
+This provides evidence that using vague messages decreases the internal cost of lying.